 Truthfully, the "social" part is the bit of the equation that is most important.
 Think of it as the virtual equivalent to a networking function.
 Just as you wouldn't stand in the corner munching on celery all by your lonesome an event, you've gotta actually engage to get the ball rolling online, too.
 Those business cards and brochures will not just hand themselves out.

 On social media, that means responding to requests for information (in person, you'd hand out that business card), thanking folks for dropping by (shake some hands), and giving them opportunities to engage (ask them questions about what they do and how they do it).
-It takes work (you actually have to leave that comfy corner and chat people up) but it's do-able.
+It takes work in that you actually have to leave that comfy corner and chat people up, but it's do-able.

 Yes, I get that it can take time to think of clever things to post and engage your audience, but that's really what it's all about.